laminas/laminas-form/doc/book/zend.form.file-upload.md

 2 support](http://caniuse.com/#feat=xhr2).
 For upload progress to work in a greater number of browsers (IE9 and below), you must use a server-side progress solution.

-`Zend\ProgressBar\Upload` provides handlers that can give you the actual state of a file upload in progress.
-To use this feature you need to choose one of the \[Upload Progress Handlers\](zend.progress-bar.upload) (APC, uploadprogress, or Session) and ensure that your server setup has the appropriate extension or feature enabled.
+`Laminas\ProgressBar\Upload` provides handlers that can give you the actual state of a file upload in progress.
+To use this feature you need to choose one of the \[Upload Progress Handlers\](laminas.progress-bar.upload) (APC, uploadprogress, or Session) and ensure that your server setup has the appropriate extension or feature enabled.

 > ## Note